 Bayes’ theorem is a probability theory used to calculate the likelihood of an event being true or not true based on conditions related to the event. (i.e. an equation used for calculating conditional probabilities).

-An other way to say this is Bayes’ theorem is an equation for calculating the likelihood of inductive arguments that use statistical reasoning.
+Another way to say this is: Bayes’ theorem is an equation for calculating the likelihood of inductive arguments that use statistical reasoning.

-Given statistics like this:
+For Bayes’ theorem, when given statistics like this:

 - Approximately 1% of women aged 40-50 have breast cancer.

 - A woman with breast cancer has a 90% chance of a positive test from a mammogram.

 - A woman without cancer has a 10% chance of a false positive result.

 Bayes’ theorem can help us answer questions like:

 - What is the probability that a specific woman has breast cancer, given that she just had a single positive test?”